AI Providers

 Cons

-- Performance varies by device
+- Performance varies by GPU

 - Smaller models = lower quality than GPT-4 or Claude